-The gut no longer speaks up with any discomfort or bloating due to the lack of all indigestible anti-nutrients, such as FODMAPs or lectins.
+The gut no longer speaks up with discomfort or bloating due to lacking all indigestible anti-nutrients, such as FODMAPs or lectins.

 Therefore, anyone who consumes large amounts of gluten-containing foods, such as pasta, bread, or beer, is guaranteed to experience a drop in mood after the strict elimination diet.

-In my opinion, the carnivore diet’s main challenge is providing high-quality meat or fish, which makes it difficult in the long run.
+The carnivore diet’s main challenge is providing high-quality meat or fish, making it difficult in the long run.

-Nonetheless, I would prefer carnivore over a vegan diet any day.
+Nonetheless, I would prefer a carnivore over a vegan diet any day.
 Why?